Note: I use the preview version of Entity Framework Core 2.0 (2.0.0-preview2-final). Things may change after the final version is released

 }

-I think this way is clean I should be the way to use.
+I think this approach is clean and should be the preferred way to go.

 #No property